opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/tooltip.rst

 No tooltip
 ----------

 You can choose not to display any tooltip.
-This can be useful for example when you want to display several layers on a map and to have only one layer with tooltips.
+This can be useful, for example, when you want to display several layers on a map and to have only one layer with tooltips.

 Standard tooltip
 ----------------